TV Tropes Needs Your Help

 - Evvy from the Circle of Magic universe is also revealed to have been a slave and worn an iron collar, although no magical element is mentioned.
 Being a stone mage, she was able to break it with a rock and escape.

 - Members of the legions in The Stone Dance of the Chameleon, who haven been taken away from their tribes, wear metal collars.
 They are unable to remove these, thus the Masters are always able to identify deserters.

 - Jane Yolen's Pit Dragons trilogy features 'bond' slaves who wear collars with bags attached.
 The bag represents the price of their freedom; fill the bag, and the slave is free.
-A case of not as easy as it looks.
+It's a case of not as easy as it looks.